 Why is this medication prescribed?

 Hydroxyurea (Hydrea) is used alone or with other medications or radiation therapy to treat a certain type of chronic myelogenous leukemia (CML; a type of cancer of the white blood cells) and certain types of head and neck cancer (including cancer of the mouth, cheek, tongue, throat, tonsils, and sinuses).
-Hydroxyurea (Droxia) is used to reduce the frequency of painful crises and reduce the need for blood transfusions in patients with sickle cell anemia (an inherited blood disorder in which the red blood cells are abnormally shaped [shaped like a sickle] and cannot bring enough oxygen to all parts of the body).
+Hydroxyurea (Droxia, Siklos) is used to reduce the frequency of painful crises and reduce the need for blood transfusions in adults and children 2 years of age and older with sickle cell anemia (an inherited blood disorder in which the red blood cells are abnormally shaped [shaped like a sickle] and cannot bring enough oxygen to all parts of the body).
 Hydroxyurea is in a class of medications called antimetabolites.
 Hydroxyurea treats cancer by slowing or stopping the growth of cancer cells in your body.
 Hydroxyurea treats sickle cell anemia by helping to prevent formation of sickle-shaped red blood cells.

 How should this medicine be used?

-Hydroxyurea comes as a capsule to take by mouth.
-It is usually taken once a day.
+Hydroxyurea comes as a capsule and tablet to take by mouth.
+It is usually taken once a day with a glass of water.
 When hydroxyurea is used to treat certain types of cancer, it may be taken once every third day.
 Take hydroxyurea at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take hydroxyurea exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.